1. What is the Crypto Scam Protection Solution?

 1. Only The Sentinels can create an account.
 Why?

 The first and early version of the Sentinel Portal launched in August is an initial version designed with Pre-Sentinels’ critical needs in mind, rather than all the features that individuals can enjoy.
 The development priority was given to building features for Pre-Sentinels workflow and user interface.
-Individual crypto users are encouraged to use the new product Uppward Chrome Extension, where you can search, check, and report.
+Individual crypto users are encouraged to use the new product UPPward Extension, where you can search, check, and report.

 2. What kind of information is needed when submitting a report?